Enedis-OSS/tic4eebus/CONTRIBUTING.en.md

 ## <a name="doc"></a> How to contribute to the documentation

-To contribute to this documentation (README, CONTRIBUTING, etc.), we conforms to the [CommonMark Spec](http://spec.commonmark.org/0.27/)
+To contribute to this documentation (README, CONTRIBUTING, etc.), we conform to the [CommonMark Spec](http://spec.commonmark.org/0.27/)

 * [https://www.makeareadme.com/#suggestions-for-a-good-readme](https://www.makeareadme.com/#suggestions-for-a-good-readme)
 * [https://help.github.com/en/articles/setting-guidelines-for-repository-contributors](https://help.github.com/en/articles/setting-guidelines-for-repository-contributors)